Ed94/metadesk/Readme.md

-# Metadesk Library: RAD Debugger's Standalone Fork
+# Metadesk Library

-This is a fork that aims to make the latest version of metadesk available from the [RAD Debugger](https://github.com/EpicGamesExt/raddebugger) accessible as a library.

-**Note: This repo is under heavy WIP.
-Currently getting the code from RAD's (Epic Games) Debugger over to a standalone state while at the same time studying it.**
-**Update:** This will contain just the minimal lib.
-Extra additions or the ability to generate variants are available at: [metadesk_libgen](https://github.com/Ed94/metadesk_libgen)

-docs will be updated referencing content procued by Ryan Fleury and content based on studying or resolving this library for this repo.
+WIP: This hosts the raddbg's verion of mdesk module lifeted for use as a library.
+Intent is to get it working with tests & examples as the original was able to, then reduce the surface area of the base & os mdoules that it originally was dependent on to a minimal size.
+Before dependencies removal the modules will be hosted on a separate repo as a frozen state of their "libification".

 ## Documentation